moyplasma/CSE-160/asgn2/README.md

 - Performace Lab

 ### AI Assistance
-- **Claude**: Used AI to help debug code and for reoganizing body parts to have a proper hierarchy
+- Used to help debug code
+- Helped in reoganizing body parts to have a proper hierarchy
+- Implement a fps indicator that doesn't rely on ShapesList